Strehn/Assignment_2_C_Text_Based_Adventure/README.md

 * functions
 * strings
 * user input/output
-> Your game will run entirely in the terminal and allow a player to explore a small world, make decisions, and either win or lose.

 ⚠️ This assignment is intentionally procedural.
 Later in the course, you will rebuild this game using object-oriented programming (OOP).